Animesh241100/inventory-management-api/README.md

 and you should see the server is up at the IP `http://127.0.0.1:8000/`

 You can start making API requests to this server using some tool like `Postman`.

+### Access Django Admin
+Go to `http://127.0.0.1:8000/admin/` to be able change and view the database LIVE
+* username: ani
+* password: 12

 ### Features for Employees
 * View available list of equipments (GET)